vosmann/stups-cassandra/README.md

 ## Howto

 Creating an instance of this appliance is very easy.
-You just need to provide 1 parameter which is your etcd domain.
-Assuming your team's Hosted Zone is ``fsociety.example.com`` and your etcd domain is ``etcd.fsociety.example.com`` you would run senza like:
+You just need to provide one simple parameter which is your etcd domain.
+Assuming your team's Hosted Zone is ``fsociety.example.com`` and your etcd domain is ``etcd.fsociety.example.com`` you would run senza like this:

     senza create stups-cassandra.yaml cluster1 etcd.fsociety.example.com

 Where ``cluster1`` is the Stack version and it's also used as the name for the new cluster.

+If you need additional help about senza you can [check the documentation](https://docs.stups.io/en/latest/components/senza.html#command-line-usage).

 ## Known issues